openhab/openhab-docs/configuration/restdocs.md

 ## Authentication

-Starting with version 3, openHAB supports password protection when using the APIs.
+Starting with version 3, openHAB supports password protection
-There are two kinds of access levels:

 - Only *admins* are able to access and change sensitive parts of the API. e.g., creating/editing Things, Channels, Items or Scripts.
 - *Users* are able to interact with the end-user parts of the API.